-The Brewery complex at the site of the former Pabst Brewing Company will welcome a new $27 million, 150-room Hyatt Place in 2018.
+The Brewery complex at the site of the former Pabst Brewing Company recently opened a new $27 million, 150-room Hyatt Place.

 Potawatomi Hotel & Casino announced construction of an $80 million second tower, housing 119 rooms and suites, bringing the hotel’s total room number to 500.
 The 180,000-square-foot addition will also feature a spa and additional meeting space.
 It is expected to open in the spring of 2019.